silx-kit/pyFAI/doc/source/usage/tutorial/Distortion/Distortion.rst

     Shape: 1025, 2048

-*Note:* the unusual shape of this detector.
+*Note* the unusual shape of this detector.
 This is probably a human error when calibrating the detector distortion in FIT2D.

 Visualizing the mask
 ~~~~~~~~~~~~~~~~~~~~

-Every detector contains its mask, defining pixels which are invalid.
-For
+Every detector object contains a mask attribute, defining pixels which
+are invalid.
+For FReLoN detector (a spline-files-defined detectors), all
-spline-files defined detectors, all pixels having an offset such as the
+pixels having an offset such that the pixel falls out of the initial
-pixel falls out of the detector are considered as invalid.
+detector are considered as invalid.

-Masked pixel have non-null values and an be displayed as such:
+Masked pixel have non-null values can be displayed like this:

 .. code:: python